gimlet-io/capacitor/docs/docs/markdown/self-host.md

 The self-hosted version may become source available and paid once the beta is over.

-If you want to run it for your team on a URL, get in touch on laszlo at gimlet.io.
+If you want to run it for your team on a URL get in touch on laszlo at gimlet.io.
 There are more than 60 companies in the beta and it proven to be an efficient way to incorporate feedback into Capacitor.

 ## Deployment: Helm